hwkim301/blog/content/about.md

 I enjoy playing with computers, reading books and eating food.

-I'll try to post the technical struggles and trivial life here.
+I'll try to post the technical struggles and my trivial life here.

 You can contact me on Github, Telegram.